authlete/openapi-for-go/docs/JWKSetEndpointApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/authlete/openapi-for-go"
 )

 func main() {
 	serviceId := "serviceId_example" // string | A service ID.
 	includePrivateKeys := true // bool | The boolean value that indicates whether the response should include the private keys associated with the service or not.
 If `true`, the private keys are included in the response.
 The default value is `false`. (optional) pretty := true // bool | This boolean value indicates whether the JSON in the response should be formatted or not.
 If `true`, the JSON in the response is pretty-formatted.
 The default value is `false`. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.JWKSetEndpointApi.ServiceJwksGetApi(context.Background(), serviceId).IncludePrivateKeys(includePrivateKeys).Pretty(pretty).Execute()
+	resp, r, err := apiClient.JWKSetEndpointAPI.ServiceJwksGetApi(context.Background(), serviceId).IncludePrivateKeys(includePrivateKeys).Pretty(pretty).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `JWKSetEndpointApi.ServiceJwksGetApi``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `JWKSetEndpointAPI.ServiceJwksGetApi``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `ServiceJwksGetApi`: ServiceJwksGetResponse
-    fmt.Fprintf(os.Stdout, "Response from `JWKSetEndpointApi.ServiceJwksGetApi`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `JWKSetEndpointAPI.ServiceJwksGetApi`: %v\n", resp)
 }
 ```